spacegod1/chainsafe-bounty/README.md

 ## 🚀 Features

-- **Real-Time Conversion**: Enter any dollar amount and instantly get the equivalent value in ETH annd other cryptocurrencies.
+- **Real-Time Conversion**: Enter any dollar amount and instantly get the equivalent value in ETH and other cryptocurrencies.
-- **Dynamic Price Fetching**: The app fetches the latest ETH/USD price using Chainlink's Mainnet Price Feeds.
+- **Dynamic Price Fetching**: The app fetches the latest ETH/USD, BTC/USD, LINK/USD and SOL/USD prices using Chainlink's Mainnet Price Feeds.
 - **Responsive Design**: A beautifully designed, mobile-friendly interface with smooth animations and intuitive interactions.

 ## 🛠️ Technologies Used